 a) Cookies Overview

 If you run a website, you may already know what a cookie is and how it functions.
-Just in case you don’t know much about cookies, though, here is a brief overview:
+Just in case you do not know much about cookies, though, here is a brief overview:

 A cookie (sometimes also referred to as a browser cookie, HTTP cookie, Internet cookie or Web cookie) is a small file sent from a Web server to your computer whenever you visit a website.
 If you return to the website later, your Web browser sends the small file to the server to notify the website of any previous activity you engaged in on the site.
 Once you return to a website, the server can retrieve the cookie file from the local computer to assist in expediting certain functions such as logging in and retrieving account or user data.